catseye/Chrysoberyl/README.markdown

 *   `reference-distribution` (a key)
 *   `specification-link` (a URL, or `esowiki`)
 *   `standards-body` (a URL)
+*   `no-specification: true`

-If neither of the second two are present, we expect an implementable to have a `reference-distribution`.
+If none of the last three of that list are present, we expect an implementable to have a `reference-distribution`.
 If that key is not present, we look for a distribution called `FOO distribution` where `FOO` is the name of the implementable.

 An implementable may also have multiple implementations.
 Each implementation may be in zero or more distributions, and a distribution may contain multiple